-President Barrack Obama issued Executive Order 13508 in May 2009 directing Federal agencies to restore the Chesapeake as a national treasure (Chesapeake Bay Program 2010).
-Annapolis was the first Chesapeake town to ban phosphorus lawn fertilizer.
-In 2010, EPA Administrator Lisa Jackson issued watershed Total Maximum Daily Loads (TMDLs) ordering states to develop biannual milestones to reduce pollutants 40 percent by 2017 and 100 percent by 2025 to restore the bay to fishable and swimmable Clean Water Act standards.
+In May 2009 President Barrack Obama issued Executive Order 13508 directing Federal agencies to restore the Chesapeake as a national treasure.
+In 2010, EPA Administrator Lisa Jackson issued watershed Total Maximum Daily Loads (TMDLs) ordering states to develop biannual milestones to reduce pollutants 40% by 2017 and 100% by 2025 to restore the bay to fishable and swimmable Clean Water Act standards.
 In December 2010, the EPA approved state Chesapeake Bay watershed improvement plans (WIP's) that ushered in a new era of Federal/state cooperation in restoring the USA's largest estuary.

-Delaware River
+The Delaware

-The Delaware is the longest undammed river east of the Mississippi, extending 342 miles from the Catskill Mountains near Hancock, NY to the mouth of the Delaware Bay at Cape May (www.drbc.net).
+The Delaware is the longest undammed river east of the Mississippi, extending 342 miles from the Catskill Mountains near Hancock, NY to the mouth of the Delaware Bay at Cape May.
 The river is fed by 216 tributaries, the largest being the Schuylkill and Lehigh Rivers in Pennsylvania.
 The basin contains 13,539 square miles, draining parts of Pennsylvania (51%), New Jersey (23%), New York (18%), and Delaware (8%).
 About 8 million people live in the Delaware Basin and 16 million people (5% of the nation's population) rely on the river for drinking water (such as New York City and Philadelphia), but the watershed drains only 0.4% of the coterminous United States.
-New York City draws 50% of its drinking water from three reservoirs located in the Catskill Mountain in the headwaters of the Delaware River.
+New York City draws 50% of its drinking water from three reservoirs located in the Catskill Mountains in the headwaters of the Delaware River.
 The river is the largest freshwater port in the world (\$19 billion in annual economic activity) yet sustains a recovering shad and striped bass fishery.

-About 2600 years ago, the Lenni Lenape lived in the Delaware Valley, a land they called Lenapehoking.
-In August 1609, Henry Hudson discovered the Delaware Bay after the Half Moon got stuck on a sand bar off Cape

-May, NJ during his unsuccessful quest for an inner trade route to Asia.
+About 2,600 years ago, the Lenni Lenape lived in the Delaware Valley, a land they called Lenapehoking.
+In August 1609, Englishman Henry Hudson discovered the Delaware Bay after the Half Moon got stuck on a sand bar off Cape May, during his quest for the Dutch East India Company for an inner trade route to Asia.
 Hudson called the bay Zuyt or "South River" and observed that "he that will thoroughly discover this great bay must have a small pinnace that will draw but four to five feet of water, to sound before him (Kauffman 2010)."

-In 1610, British Captain Samuel Argall sailed to the bay and named it after Lord De La Warre, the Governor of the Jamestown Colony.
-The native Lenni Lenape called the river Pautaxat, Mariskitton, Makerishkisken, Lenape, or Whittuck.
-During the 1630s, the Delaware teemed with fish as Dutchman De Vries observed that a single net caught enough perch to feed thirty men and Captain Young wrote back to Europe "of fish here is plenty, but especially sturgeon" (Kauffman 2010).
-William Penn founded Philadelphia in 1682 as he landed on the Welcome and wrote about six-inch oysters too big to be eaten whole and large sturgeon that played in the river all summer.
+In 1610, British Captain Samuel Argall sailed to the bay and named it for Lord De La Warre, the Governor of Jamestown (Brandt 1981).
+The native Lenni Lenape called the river Pautaxat, Mariskitton, Makerishkisken, or Whittuck.
+During the 1630s, the Delaware teemed with fish as Dutchman De Vries observed that a single net caught enough perch to feed thirty men and Captain Young wrote back to Europe "of fish here is plenty, but especially sturgeon".
+In 1682, William Penn landed on the Welcome and founded Philadelphia and wrote about six-inch oysters too big to be eaten whole and large sturgeon that played in the river all summer.

-Thought of as America's first environmentalist, Benjamin Franklin petitioned the Pennsylvania General Assembly in 1739 to remove the fetid tanneries and slaughterhouses near his Market Street print shop and wrote in the Pennsylvania Gazette that Dock Creek was choked with: "hair, horns, guts and skins" and fish "soon floated belly up (Kauffman 2010)."
+As America's first environmentalist, Benjamin Franklin petitioned the Pennsylvania General Assembly in 1739 to remove the fetid tanneries and slaughterhouses near his Market Street print shop and wrote in the Pennsylvania Gazette that Dock Creek was choked with: "hair, horns, guts and skins" and fish "soon floated belly up."
 In 1769, Franklin led a Philadelphia committee to regulate water pollution between the Schuylkill and Delaware.